 I fell in love with all the characters and I adored this book.
 It’s part of a trilogy, so the subsequent books are on my reading list for 2022.

-Your Computer is on Fire, edited by Thomas S. Mullaney, Benjamin Peters, Mar Hicks, and Kavita Philip.
+edited by Thomas S. Mullaney, Benjamin Peters, Mar Hicks, and Kavita Philip (2021)

 A series of essays about technology and computing, countering the myth of a technological utopia, and explaining the inequality and marginalisation caused by the current tech industry.
 It’s a strong collection which doesn’t pull its punches, and which I’d recommend to anyone working in tech.